-When we think of drugs, there are some drugs that immediately come to mind that are thought of as inherently dangerous or very bad.
+When you think of drugs, there are some drugs that immediately come to mind that are thought of as inherently dangerous or very bad.
 Drugs such as heroin, meth, and crack are often thought of in this light.
 However, there are other drugs that many people take on a recreational basis that may be seen as less dangerous simply because of the environment in which they are taken.
 Despite what popular perception may be, these party drugs are just as dangerous as other illicit substances.
 Not only are some of these party drugs highly addictive—they also have the potential to be deadly.
 The following is a list of the five most abused party drugs.
-If you are looking for more information on party drugs or are looking for drug treatment, contact Need Rehab toll-free today and find out more about our effective drug treatment programs.
+If you are looking for more information on party drugs or are looking for drug treatment, contact us today and find out more about our effective drug treatment programs.

 5 Popular (and Most Abused) Party Drugs